clach04/puren_tonbo/README.md

 Out of the box Emoji (Unicode) font is mono, rather than full color.
 There maybe a config options for (additional) fonts for this, see https://github.com/mintty/mintty/wiki/Tips#secondary-fonts for possible solution and https://github.com/mintty/mintty/wiki/Tips#emojis.

 Known to work well with mintty; 3.6.4, 3.7.0, and 3.7.4 as installed by https://github.com/git-for-windows/git (and Python 3.1x).

+Sample config file:

+    type "%USERPROFILE%\.minttyrc"
+    cat ~/.minttyrc

+    ThemeFile=rosipov
+    Font=Consolas
+    FontHeight=10

+"rosipov" is a built in theme (there are others, and custom ones can also be added too).

 #### Alacritty